buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

 We see that we got an egg for demo that met the requirement, as well as the egg for demoneeded, which demo requires.
-(We also see an egg link for the recipe.
+(We also see an egg link for the recipe in the develop-eggs directory.
 This egg link was actually created as part of the sample buildout setup.
 Normally, when using the recipe, you'll get a regular egg installation.)

 Script generation
 -----------------